-For a long time Google have advised the web community that site speed is taken into account as a ranking factor.
+For a long time, Google has advised the web community that site speed is taken into account as a ranking factor.
 The move to displaying a publicly visible “slow” label may be the push site owners need to take action.

-The slow label is currently being tested, it’s only visible to a certain proportion of Google users.
-As we saw with the recently introduced mobile friendly label, this could indicate the feature is on the horizon.
+The “slow label” is currently being tested, it’s only visible to a certain proportion of Google users.
+As we saw with the recently introduced mobile-friendly label, this could indicate the feature is on the horizon.
 As the slow label is in it’s testing phase, no official advice has been given on how to improve performance.
-However, Google have been offering advice and building tools for a while now.
+However, Google has been offering advice and building tools for a while now.

 Benchmarking provides us with a quantifiable measurement which can be used to track and compare site performance over time.

-Google themselves offer a number of useful tools for measuring and tracking performance.
-If you have the Google Analytics tracking code running on your website, you have likely already recorded some real world performance statistics.
-The Site Speed report in Google Analytics gives you some interesting numbers including overall average page load time as well as average load times broken down to a per page level.
+The Site Speed report in Google Analytics gives you some interesting numbers including overall average page load time as well as average load times, broken down to a per-page level.
 PageSpeed Insights, another Google tool, scores pages out of 100 and offers performance suggestions.

 Google PageSpeed Insights hits your website twice, testing both the mobile and desktop versions of your site.